15 family farms in Costa Rica you can visit with kids to experience the best of rural Costa Rican food and culture.

 On this beautiful farm close to Pozo Azul and Agua Azul in the Sarapiqui region, you can milk goats, see how cheese is made, go horseback riding, see a tapir, and much more!
 Warren Cordoba, a Tico who has worked as a renowned chef in California for years, offers culinary specialties in a harmonic, natural setting.

+You’ll fall in love with the big lodge building here at Las Vueltas Lodge, just 2 hours south of San Jose.
 Located in the cool, high mountains of Costa Rica close to the Cerro de la Muerte this place has amazing nature and hiking along with animals and homestead farming.
-They have a big family and will make you feel right at home.
+It’s run by a big family and will make you feel right at home.

 Farms In Southern Costa Rica

 This organic farm just outside San Isidro in the foothills of the Talamanca mountain range grows vanilla, amongst other crops.
-They are family and animal friendly and a great place to see in the southern zone.
+It’s billed as a health center and family farm, and they have a fun student work exchange program.
+There is yoga and meditation and carpentry and woodworking.

 While this beautiful farm close to Uvita does not offer housing options, they are all about horseback riding and offer tours on the stunning beaches around the Marino Ballena National Park.
 You can also enjoy a nice hike around their property with 506 hectares of primary and secondary wet forest, along with mangroves and beaches.

-On the far south corner of the pacific coast in Pavones, this place offers Yoga and a relaxing atmosphere amongst Titi monkeys and fruit trees.
+On the far south corner of the pacific coast in Pavones Beach, this place offers yoga and a relaxing atmosphere amongst spider monkeys and fruit trees.
+This farm is more for young people than families, but worth a mention here for yoga enthusiasts that may be reading.

 With a unique collection of tropical trees from all around the world and arguably the best chocolate in the world, this farm in Playa Negra close to Puerto Viejo is worth a visit!